 Napoleon treasured truffles.

 The Mharajah of Bikaner ingested crushed diamonds (!).

-As you can tell, often aphrodisiacs were historically hard to find, rare or expensive foods or substances.
+As you can tell, often, aphrodisiacs were historically hard to find and were rare and/or expensive foods or substances.

 In the 17th Century, certain herbs or foods might be given to young married couples with the belief they would increase fertility.

 What makes us infatuated?
 There are many factors; one is the brain chemical called phenylethylamine (PEA).
 This is a stimulant (related to amphetamine) that the brain releases in the early stages of infatuation.
 It’s the revver-upper that allows us to stay awake all night and lose our appetites.
 PEA races through the system of the thrill seeker, allowing the adventurer to feel alert, self-assured, and ready for whatever challenge awaits.

 What makes us aroused?
 Physically, our blood flow is important.
 If you can relax the blood vessels and improve blood flow below the torso, this aids arousal.
 Some foods do improve blood flow (similar to the Viagra medication).
 However, if you already have normal circulation, it may not make a noticeable difference.

 We know that dark chocolate has some health benefits.
 Also, we know that chocolate contains PEA and another chemical related to arousal, so you can see where the idea came from.
 However, the amounts are so small that scientists have been unable to link chocolate.